 Welcome to the Fifth Quarter, the only NFL recap column you’ll ever need.
 It’s the only one to provide a full day’s supply of Vitamin C, after all.
 Here’s what was going on around the rest of the league while you were selfishly focused on your home team and your fantasy players.

-Many players appreciate, even revel in, the public-acclaim aspect of professional football.
+There are many players who appreciate, even revel in, the public-acclaim aspect of professional football.
 (Fact: 97 percent of such players are wide receivers.)
-But there are some who look like they'd rather be getting teeth removed than deal with all the non-football aspects of football.
+But there are also players who look like they'd rather be getting teeth removed than deal with all the non-football aspects of football.
 Left to their own devices, they wouldn't deal with the fans, the media, the external distractions; if they had their choice, they'd play their football in an empty, preferably sterilized stadium.

 And the coaches are even worse.
 You get the sense that certain guys, like Mike Shanahan, would be happy playing the game of football like they used to play chess in olden times: by mailing plays back and forth.

 So when someone has the audacity to offer an uncomfortable question to these guys, well ... it doesn't always go swimmingly.
-Here's Mike Shanahan suffering through repeated inquiries about his job status and the circus that is the Redskins organization before calling it a day (around the mark with eight seconds left in the video):
+Here's Mike Shanahan suffering through repeated inquiries about his job status and the circus that is the Redskins organization right now before just finally calling it a day:

 And here's Tom Brady, spending exactly 72 seconds taking questions:

-In both cases, these guys are in messes partially of their own making.
-Shanahan has contributed to the toxicity in D.C., and Brady couldn't knock off the highly inconsistent Dolphins.
-Now, we could go on some nonsensical rant about how "these guys don't respect the media," but look, we know that nobody respects the media.
+In both cases, these guys are in messes at least partially of their own making.
+Shanahan has contributed to the toxicity in D.C., and Brady wasn't able to knock off the highly inconsistent Dolphins.
+Now, we could go on some nonsense rant about how "these guys don't respect the media," but look, we know that nobody respects the media.
 We're fine with that.
 And we could gin up some way that this means the NFL's leading lights don't respect you, the fan, because they're not deigning to speak to you through the media.